HomeEnterprise ITBlockchainHPE, Continental to launch blockchain-base data monetization platform for auto industry

 As part of partnership between HPE and Continental, the new platform was jointly designed by HPE Pointnext and Continental’s Interior division.
 HPE and Continental will provide additional services to facilitate data trading and the integration of vehicle data into car manufacturers’ backend systems and services.

 The platform’s interface capability will enable multiple ecosystems – both centralized and decentralized – to interconnect and leverage new ways of data monetization.
-The platform is compliant with the VDA NEVADA Share & Secure concept which was developed by the German automotive industry to govern the secure transmission and transfer of vehicle generated data to third parties, said the company.
+The platform is compliant with the VDA NEVADA Share & Secure concept which was developed by the German automotive to govern the secure transmission and transfer of vehicle generated data to third parties, said the company.

 Get the day's headlines from Tech Observer straight in your inbox